mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 .. testcode:: ExIndirectILLReductionSingleRun

     out = IndirectILLReduction(Run='146190.nxs')
-    print "out is now a reference to workspace, which is called %s" % out.getName()
+    print "out is now refers to a group workspace, which is called %s" % out.getName() print "it contains %d item, which is called %s" % (out.size(),out.getItem(0).getName())

 Output:

 .. testoutput:: ExIndirectILLReductionSingleRun

-    out is now a reference to workspace, which is called 146190_out
+    out is now refers to a group workspace, which is called out it contains 1 item, which is called 146190_out

 **Example - IndirectILLReduction : multiple runs**

 .. testcode:: ExIndirectILLReductionMultipleRun

-    result = IndirectILLReduction(Run='146190:146191.nxs',UnmirrorOption=3)
+    result = IndirectILLReduction(Run='146190:146193.nxs',UnmirrorOption=3)
-    print "result is now the reduced workspace group called %s" % result.getName() print "it contains %d workspaces, one for each run" % result.size() print "first workspace is %s corresponding to run %i" % (result.getItem(0).getName(),result.getItem(0).getRunNumber())
+    print "result contains %d workspaces, one for each run" % result.size() print "first workspace is %s corresponding to run %i" % (result.getItem(0).getName(),result.getItem(0).getRunNumber())

 Output:

 .. testoutput:: ExIndirectILLReductionMultipleRun

-    result is now the reduced workspace group called result it contains 2 workspaces, one for each run first workspace is 146190_result corresponding to run 146190
+    result contains 4 workspaces, one for each run first workspace is 146190_result corresponding to run 146190

 .. categories::